timoa/nodejs-encryption-api-example/README.md

 ## TODO

-- Return an empty array if bad encryption key instead of error
+- Return an empty array if wrong encryption key instead of error
 - Swagger detailed schema
 - PM2 support under the Docker container (to restart the app in case of crash)
+- Move from Travis-CI to CircleCI by support to the [#TravisAlumns][travis-alumns]

 [swagger]: http://localhost:3000/swagger
 [allkeysgenerator]: https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx